anypossiblew/tiven.wang/_posts/articles/xs2/2016-11-09-hana-xs2-part6-operate-hana.md

 SAP provide the Core Data Services for node.js ([sap-cds][1]) which is a JavaScript client library for Core Data Services that allow node.js applications to consume CDS artifacts natively in node.js applications.

-We use the sap-cds component to operate HANA CDS entities in this topic.
+Use the sap-cds component to operate HANA CDS entities in this topic.

 Import the sap-cds component:

 ```javascript
 var cds = require('sap-cds');
 ```

 #### Import Entities

 CDS entities are imported by name.
 The import function takes a callback that is invoked when all imports have completed.
 Additional fields and overrides may be supplied for each entity.